isaaclyman/pooty/README.md

 });
 ```

-Since this is a v0.0 code base, expect everything in this documentation to change at any moment.
+Since this is a pre-release code base, expect everything in this documentation to change at any moment.

 ## "Athlete" alias